metwork-framework/mfext/doc/layerapi2.md

 {{ "layer_unload_bash_cmds --help"|shell }}
 ```

-We recommend to define in your bash environnement two bash functions like this:
+We recommend to define in your bash environment two bash functions like this:

 ```bash
     function layer_load() {